 Next up: Best wireless headphones

-- Plantronics BackBeat Pro 2: These headphones are slightly bulkier and more expensive than the highlighted CB3 Hush, but they’re great noise cancelling headphones nonetheless.
+- Plantronics BackBeat Pro 2: These headphones are slightly bulkier and less sleek than some other options on the market, but they get the job done and they do it well.

 - Grado SR80e: If you want a smaller set of open-back cans, these are a legendary pair of headphones.
 The soundstage is phenomenal for such a compact pair of cans, and you can’t beat that sub-$100 price tag.